levinceotieno/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-print the absolute path of the current working directory display the contents list of your current directory changing working directory to users home
+print the absolute path of the current working directory display the contents list of your current directory changing working directory to users hom list filese